jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-wade-on.md

 **RR: **[**Wade**](https://www.facebook.com/wade.sound.spain/)**, welcome back to Sydney.
 You were here a couple of years ago for the VIVID boat cruise, what memories do you have of that trip?
 And what do you have planned for us as at the Burdekin this weekend?  **

 Wade: I'm really happy to be back in Sydney.
-First time was an awesome boat cruise where I felt like I was in an Ibiza boat party!
+First time was for an awesome boat cruise where I felt like I was on an Ibiza boat party!
 The promoters were very good people as well.
 <br>

 **RR: Great to hear!
 We gather you grew up in a small town in Spain where flamenco was the dominant style of music.
 Did that influence you?
 And how would you describe your sound in your own words?**